muesli/gamut/README.md

 // either true or false
 ```

-#### Hue Offsets
+#### Around the Color Wheel

-All the following methods return colors of a different hue, but with the same
+All the following functions return colors of a different hue, but with the same
 lightness and saturation as the given colors.

 ```go